MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/distribution/ProjAcctCostManagement.md

 **Microsoft Dynamics GP menu \> Tools \> Setup \> Project \> Equipment Class**

-PACM 6.JPEG

 ![Screenshot of the Equipment Class Setup window.](media/PACM6.jpg)

-A screenshot of a cell phone Description automatically generated

 A screenshot of a cell phone Description automatically generated